Patton Oswalt’s Star Wars VII

 1. You already know whether or not you will enjoy Star Trek: Into Darkness.
 If you are a Star Trek fan or like action movies in space, you will see the movie no matter what I say.
 And you probably will not be disappointed.
 For a Star Trek fan like me, it is a very entertaining movie and the most fun I have had at the cinema in awhile.

 2. Director J.J.
-Abrams continues with our heroes in an alternate time-line from the 1960s series and the William Shatner movies.
+Abrams continues with our heroes in an alternate time-line from the 1960s series and the characters from the original series.
 In this first sequel to J.J.
 Abrams’ Star Trek (2009) reboot, where time does not need to be wasted on the set-up, we are starting to see the brilliance of having the freedom to change the events of the “past” while also connecting to the stories we know.

 3. While the first film took me awhile to adapt to the new actors in the classic roles, by now the actors fit well into their roles.
 Chris Pine, Zachary Quinto, Zoe Saldana, Karl Urban, Simon Pegg, John Cho and others have become the characters we know.
 Benedict Cumberbatch does a good job as the bad guy too.